-Update: See also Chevy II, The Canadian Cousin.
-I first saw a chevalet in Sorrento, Italy about ten or eleven years ago.
+Update: See also Chevy II, The Canadian Cousin. and Building Some Chevalets, a Class Action I first saw a chevalet in Sorrento, Italy about ten or eleven years ago.
 I was very impressed with the machine and the work being done by the master marqueters there but never dreamed that I would ever find myself building one.
 Well, retirement has it’s ways of taking you places you never thought you’d be going.
-After a working lifetime of more or less “creative woodworking” who knew I’d be this interested in per...
+After a working lifetime of more or less “creative woodworking” ...

 When I posted the clipper ship marquetry for my Canadian chevalet, there was some confusion about the different styles of cutting marquetry and the terminology conected thereto.
 I will try here, using examples from some of my work, to clear up the confusion.
 First of all, let me say that these are all methods for sawing marquetry.
 Knife methods are not something I have much experience with and while they have similarities I won’t include knife cutting here.
 Double Bevel Marquetry ...

 This is the blog that I promised detailing my experiments in what I call “watercolor style” aniline dying.
 My sincere hope is that it will encourage some of you to jump in and help develop what I think is a huge potential of which I’ve only scratched the surface.
 The idea of hand dyeing pieces of inlay or marquetry came to me because I was frustrated by the limited array of colors available to me in the veneer and solid wood supply to which I have access.
 I was enjoying ...